Cookin' with the Miracles

-Cookin' with the Miracles is the second Tamla album by American soul vocal group The Miracles, and their second of 1961.
+Cookin' with the Miracles is the second studio album by the American R&B group the Miracles.
+It was released on November 13, 1961, on Motown's Tamla label.
 Berry Gordy and Smokey Robinson co-wrote most of the songs, including the two charting singles "Ain't It Baby" (#49 US, #15 R&B) and "Everybody's Gotta Pay Some Dues" (#52 US, #11 R&B).
 Another single, "Mighty Good Lovin’" (#51 US, #21 R&B) b/w "Broken Hearted" (#97 US), was issued in between those two.
 However, only "Broken Hearted" appears on the album, featuring a different vocal take to the single version.
 The album is composed mostly of upbeat R&B tunes with steady string riffs, like "Determination" and "Broken Hearted".
 A cover of the jazz standard "Embraceable You" by George & Ira Gershwin is also included.
 "That's The Way I Feel", also from this album, was chosen for the soundtrack of the award-winning 1964 Ivan Dixon film Nothing But a Man.

 Cookin' with the Miracles is one of only two Miracles albums to feature on its cover the complete original six-member group lineup: Smokey Robinson, Bobby Rogers, Claudette Rogers Robinson, Pete Moore, Ronnie White and Marv Tarplin.